 The chorale is sung in full by a soprano but embroidered in such a way as to disguise its essential bareness.
 Sometimes it almost sounds like a new melody but then, that is the point.
 This is a tender expression of the individual’s yearning for the comforts that must result from a union with God.
 Thus Bach has re-wrought the communion hymn so that, although it remains the basis of a universal longing, it has now become personalized.
 The continuous semi-quaver counter-melody from the piccolo cello envelops the soprano’s voice in a quasi womb-like blanketing of divine reassurance.

 One further technical point to notice is the alternation of two and three-bar phrases of this particular hymn, a feature which is certain to have attracted Bach’s interest and which he retains throughout this movement.

-With his vast performing experience, Bach would certainly have been sensitive to the fact that for many, long recitatives hold the listener′s attention rather less than arias or choruses.
+With his vast performing experience, Bach would certainly have been sensitive to the fact that for many congregation members, long recitatives are likely to hold the listener′s attention rather less than arias or choruses.
 Consequently, he seldom places them consecutively in the cantatas.
 Here, presumably, his justification is that much of the previous soprano movement with its busy obbligato semi-quavers (no 3) feels like an aria.